BananaSupreme/Willow/Docs/Command_Processing_Module_TODO.md

   it will not find a homophone but it will find a variation of the word (not sure how its called) that is correct in the grammar for example `take` get transformed into `taking` this can also be added with the homophones.
 - Give the user the ability to add other words that are difficult to parse for them, a custom homophone library
+- For now we are using a homophone and near homophone library based on Levenshtein distance, we could also in the future allow for matching based on `Soundex` and `Metaphone`.
 - Theres probably a lot of performance tuning that can be done here

 ---